Welcome To All Things Weather

 Athena reporting with Meteorologist Bob Soper on Tropical Storm Frances (1998)

 Athena graduated from the University of San Francisco with a Bachelors of Science and continued to Memorial University of Newfoundland, where she graduated with a Master’s of Science.
 Her Master’s thesis focused on extratropical transitions and included a case study on Hurricane Igor (2010) and the dynamics this storm underwent as it approached and devastated the Canadian island of Newfoundland (click “here” for article).
-Athena is currently working on her doctoral degree at the University of Toronto, where she is creating a new and improved hurricane scale that will better assess the strength of an approaching hurricane in the North Atlantic Ocean.
+Athena completed her PhD at the University of Toronto, where she created a new and improved hurricane scale that will better assess the strength of an approaching hurricane in the North Atlantic Ocean.
+This scale is known as the Masson – Gough Hurricane Scale.
 Although a hurricane expert and enthusiast, Athena also delves into other meteorological and natural disaster topics.
 Athena created “Weather Goddess” to share her love for meteorology.
 She loves to discuss current and past meteorological events that have occurred across the world.